Lymphatus/caesium-clt/README.md

 - `-S, --keep-structure`
   If the input is a folder, and the `-R` option is set, caesiumclt will compress all the files keeping the original folder structure.
 - `-O, --overwrite`
-  Sets the overwrite policy: `all` will overwrite any existing file, `prompt` will ask each time before overwriting, `bigger` will overwrite bigger files only, and `none` will silently skip existing files.
+  Sets overwrite policy: `all` will overwrite any existing file, `prompt` will ask each time before overwriting, `bigger` will overwrite bigger files only, and `none` will silently skip existing files.
 - `-d, --dry-run`
   If this option is set, no files will be compressed, but the entire process will just be simulated.
   Useful for checking if all the files will be correctly handled.